 Mecher was nervous about asking Psaki on a date.
 But he told the Post he finally worked up the nerve to ask her out, over email, for dinner in September 2006.
 Sparks flew and the two began a romantic relationship.

 But they were quickly tested because Psaki moved to Chicago to work for the Obama presidential campaign in early 2007.
 For the next year and a half, Psaki and Mecher maintained a long-distance relationship that often involved late-night phone calls due to Psaki’s hectic travel schedule.
 Mecher told the Post, “The longest we went without seeing each other was 36 days.
 And I counted.
 And it was long.
 And it was hard.”

 But he said neither ever considered ending the relationship because both knew the campaign would eventually come to an end.
 Mecher added he understood what Psaki was going through on a daily basis because he had worked on John Kerry’s presidential campaign in 2004.

-2. The Coupled Moved In Together After the 2008 Election & Later Tied the Knot On a Farm in Maryland
+2. The Coupled Moved in Together After the 2008 Election & Later Tied the Knot on a Farm in Maryland

 Mecher and Psaki moved in together after the 2008 election was over and Mecher proposed a few months later.
-Mecher explained to the Washington Post that he spoke with his former boss, Rahm Emanuel, over the phone the day after asking Psaki to marry him.
+Mecher explained to the Washington Post that he spoke with his former boss, Emanuel, over the phone the day after asking Psaki to marry him.

 “Only Rahm can congratulate you with several f-bombs,” Mecher said.
 Mecher added that Emanuel liked to “take credit” for introducing Mecher and Psaki.

 According to the wedding announcement, Psaki was working as the White House deputy communications director at the time.
 Mecher worked on Capitol Hill.
-He was the chief of staff for Democratic Rep. Steve Driehaus of Ohio.
+He was the chief of staff for Democratic Representative Steve Driehaus of Ohio.